Coffee culture in Australia: Local taste and characteristics

 Australians tend to prefer less sugary coffee, opting for pure rather than sugary variants.
 Australian café culture is said to emphasise the quality of the beverage, in addition to the quality of the coffee making process.
 Specialty coffee is in demand in Australia, with numerous boutique cafés.
 Such coffees include innovations in both the roasting and brewing processes.

-95% of Australian cafes are independently owned establishments.

-At present, international coffee chains such as Starbucks have very little market share in Australia.
+In 2018, international coffee chain Starbucks had a very low market share in Australia.
 Australia's long-established independent cafés compete with homegrown franchises such as The Coffee Club, Michel's Patisserie, Dôme in Western Australia, and Zarraffas Coffee in Queensland.
-One reason for this is that unlike the United States and Asia, Australia has for many decades had an established local culture of independent cafés before coffee chains tried to enter the market.
+One reason for this cultural phenomenon is that unlike the United States and Asia, Australia has for many decades had an established local culture of independent cafés before coffee chains tried to enter the market.
 Australians are more focused on the specialty coffee culture, focusing on sourcing fresh coffee beans, roasting properly, and brewing the best coffee.

 Ristretto is a coffee beverage with a smoother flavour because of its higher concentration.
-The Australian iced coffee uses a cold brew instead of hot espresso.
 The Australian iced coffee does not involve blending, and may incorporate different local flavours, ice creams and syrups.
 Another uniquely Melbourne coffee style is the "Magic," made with a double ristretto topped with steamed milk, typically served in a 5–6 oz tulip cup.

 Coffee industry in Australia

-Australian coffee industry generates US$5.8 billion in revenue per year.
+In 2022, the Australian coffee industry generated US$5.8 billion in revenue.

-Australia currently produces a small volume of specialty coffee, harvesting up to 600 tonnes of green beans from about 850 000 trees every year.
+Australia produces a small volume of specialty coffee, harvesting up to 600 tonnes of green beans from about 850 000 trees every year.

 Coffee is grown in two main areas in Australia, northern New South Wales and Queensland, due to the subtropical climate of these regions.
 In the 1870s an experimental coffee plantation was established at Waggrakine, Western Australia, but failed within three years due to the unsuitable climate.